-21. Describe the agency's plan to assist clients to rapidly secure and maintain permanent housing the is safe, affordable, accessible, and acceptable to their needs.
-Click or tap here to enter text. at 22.
-Describe how clients will be assisted to increase employment and/or income and to maximize the ability to live independently.
-Click or tap here to enter text. ir 23.
-Does the project leverage housing resources with subsidies or units not funded through the CoC ESG programs? ☐ Yes ☐ No a.
+21. Describe the agency's plan to assist clients to rapidly secure and maintain permanent housing that is safe, affordable, accessible, and acceptable to their needs.

+22. Describe how clients will be assisted to increase employment and/or income and to maximize their ability to live independently.

+- 23. Does the project leverage housing resources with subsidies or units not funded through the CoC or ESG programs?

+Yes No - a.
 If yes, how?
-Click or tap here to enter text. b.
-If the housing resources being leveraged for the project through a partnership is there a MOU in place? ☐ Yes ☐ No If so, please attach a copy of the MOU in place. or 24.
-Does the project include a partnership commitment with a healthcare organization that leverage health resources? ☐ Yes ☐ No a.
+Click or tap here to enter text. - b.
+If the housing resources being leveraged for the project through a partnership is there a MOU in place? □ Yes □ No If so, please attach a copy of the MOU in place. - - a.
 If yes, how?
 Click or tap here to enter text.
-Please attach a copy of the MOU in place. :S Equity and Representation 25.
-Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc) in managerial and leadership positions?
-Yes No 26.
-Does the organization's board of directors include representation from someone with lived experience of homelessness? ☐ Yes ☐ No 27.
-Does the organization have a process for receiving and incorporating feedback from persons with lived experience? ☐ Yes ☐ No a.
+Please attach a copy of the MOU in place.

+Equity and Representation

+- 25. Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc) in managerial and leadership positions?

+Yes No - 26.
+Does the organization's board of directors include representation from someone with lived experience of homelessness? □ Yes □ No - 27.
+Does the organization have a process for receiving and incorporating feedback from persons with lived experience? yes vertice No - a.
 If yes, how?
-Click or tap here to enter text. h 28.
-What steps have you taken to identify barriers of participation faced by persons of different race and identities, particularly those overrepresented in the local homeless population?
-2 S Click or tap here to enter text.
-29. What steps have you taken or will you take to eliminate these barriers?
-Click or tap here to enter text.
-30. Describe the organization's plan to review participant outcomes data disaggregated by race, ethnicity, gender identity, and/or age to identify disparities in your service provision, including any plans to collaborate with HMIS to develop a schedule for data review?
-Click or tap here to enter text.
+Click or tap here to enter text. - 28.
+What steps have you taken to identify barriers of participation faced by persons of different races and identities, particularly those overrepresented in the local homeless population?

+- 29. What steps have you taken or will you take to eliminate these barriers?
+Click or tap here to enter text. - 30.
+Describe the organization's plan to review participant outcomes data disaggregated by race, ethnicity, gender identity, and/or age to identify disparities in your service provision, including any plans to collaborate with HMIS to develop a schedule for data review?

 31. Describe the organization's plan to review whether programmatic changes are needed to make program participant outcomes more equitable.
-Click or tap here to enter text.